 What is a home inspection?

 A home inspector will visually assess both the physical structure and the mechanical system.
-Once your home inspection is completed, their findings are compiled into a report that will tell you what repairs are necessary and highlight what needs to be updated.
+Once your home inspection is completed, the findings are compiled into a report that will tell you what repairs are necessary and highlight what needs to be updated.
 Depending on what the home inspector finds, you may choose to move on to the closing, renegotiate the asking price, request repairs or cancel the sales contract overall.
 To find out more about how home inspections work, our step by step guide shows what a home inspector looks for, and what isn’t included in their review.

 What is in a home inspection report?

 Remember, a home inspection is not a simple pass or fail test.
-A home inspection will provide an honest look at improvements that should be made to the home before purchasing and can open the door to renegotiations for the buyer.
+A home inspection will provide a detailed look at improvements that should be made to the home before purchasing and can open the door to renegotiations for the buyer.
 The report will include general information about the home including its address, information about the inspection and contact information for the inspector.
 Inspectors also take a picture of issues that they find.
 This can be helpful if you’re not able to attend the inspection.
 The final page of the report includes a summary for each issue and a symbol or rating that speaks to the severity of their findings.

 Why should you get a home inspection?